aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 -  The start of a voting period after stage 1 is at the moment the lazy consensus fails.
 -  Start and end time of the vote must be announced in the core developer channel, and on the PR (if on a PR).
--  The vote will conclude 5 days excluding weekends from the call for the vote.
+-  The vote will conclude 7 days from the call for the vote.
 -  Votes are voluntary.
 Abstentions are allowed.
 Core developers can abstain by simply not casting a vote.
 -  All votes are a binary vote: for or against accepting the proposal.